MalekChehab/BookSearch/README.md

 + [Built Using](#built_using)

 ## About <a name = "about"></a>
-A web application for searching for books by their author
+A web application in React for books searching by the author

 ## Demo <a name = "demo"></a>